 I have a trial at the Magistrates Court, will there be a jury?

 I would like a suppression order because I am worried about the embarrassment that my case will cause my family.
-What should I do?
+Is this an option?

 It is very difficult to secure a suppression order.
 The chances are that any suppression application will be refused by the Court.
-Embarrassment to yourself or to your family is not a sufficient ground for the Court to order the suppression of your name.
+Embarrassment to yourself, or to your family, is not sufficient grounds for the Court to order the suppression of your name.
 It is also very important to bear in mind that if you make an application for a suppression order, you may well attract attention from the media.
 However, in some cases it may be possible to make a successful application for a suppression order.
-Our experienced criminal lawyers can advise you on whether you have the grounds to make a successful application for a suspension order.
+Our experienced criminal lawyers can advise you on whether you have grounds to make a successful application for a suppression order.

-The final decision on penalty is up to the Magistrate.
-However, if your solicitor has negotiated with Prosecution regarding the desired outcome, any agreement can be helpful in persuading the Magistrate as to what should be imposed as a penalty.
+The final decision on penalty and whether a conviction should be recorded is up to the Magistrate or Judge hearing the matter.
+However, if your solicitor has negotiated with the Prosecution regarding the desired outcome, any agreement can be helpful in persuading the Magistrate or Judge as to what should be imposed as a penalty.
 Therefore, we suggest that you obtain advice from one of our solicitors at the earliest possible opportunity.